As the story has advanced beyond the point of hiding plot twists, there are unmarked spoilers below, you have been warned.

 Discipline: Arcanist, Blue Mage

 - Brilliant, but Lazy: In regards to Blue Magic.
 Hes an even greater Blue Mage than Martyn, but never really practiced the art since he views it as outdated and little more than a cute diversion.
-Despite this, he proves to be a very formidable boss in the Masked Carnival.
+Despite this, he proves to be a very formidable boss in the Masked Carnival, being able to cast incredibly powerful spells such as Charybdis and Meteor.

 - Capitalism Is Bad: He agrees to fund Martyns cure for the new world so that he could exploit the dying natives to gain access to the massive ceruleum reserves under their sacred grounds.